 Katrin Althans studied English Literature and Language, German Literature and Language as well as Communication Studies at the University of Münster, Germany.
 She received her Master’s degree in 2005 and also holds a German Law degree (Erstes Staatsexamen).

-Her research focuses on postcolonial and transcultural studies as well as British literary and cultural studies, and she is particularly interested in the fields of law & literature, Australian and Indigenous studies, literary and cultural theories such as spatial theories, theories of migration, ecocriticism, and geocriticism as well as gender, translation, film, and game studies.
+Her research focuses on postcolonial anglophone and transcultural studies as well as British literary and cultural studies, and she is particularly interested in the fields of law & literature, Australian and Indigenous studies, Gothic and Crime Fiction Studies, and literary and cultural theories such as spatial theories, theories of migration, ecocriticism, and geocriticism as well as gender, translation, film, and game studies.
 Although she focuses on contemporary literature, she also has a keen interest in the 19th and 18th centuries.
 Katrin is a board member of GASt and regularly participates in GAPS and IGA events.

 Furthermore, she also has experience as a freelance teacher and translator, mainly in law and the energy sector.